kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Mistakes are always forgivable, if one has the courage to admit them. - Bruce Lee
+    ## Just be patient.
+Let the game come to you.
+Don't rush.
+Be quick, but don't hurry. - Earl Monroe